 _____All books, notes, etc. needed to complete your coursework – this will be done online

 _____Cloth face mask to be worn once isolation is complete and you return to your residence either on or off campus

 Linens will be provided for you (bed sheets and towels).

 What do I do if I run out of a personal item or supply that I need while in university-provided quarantine and isolation housing?

 Students can complete the Quarantine and Isolation Housing Request form found in their check-in email instructions.
-The Quarantine and Isolation Housing Team will review your request within 3 business days from the date of submission Monday-Friday from 8 a.m.-4 p.m.
+The Quarantine and Isolation Housing Team will review your request within 3 business days from the date of submission Monday-Friday from 9 a.m.-5 p.m.
 Please check your email for further instructions once your request is submitted.

 How do I get food and drinks?

-Two deliveries will be provided for you outside your door at the following times daily by Dining Services:
+Two deliveries will be provided and delivered to you outside your door at the following times daily by Dining Services: